 It was an unusually warm day yesterday.
 The girls in their respective hives broke cluster for cleansing and orientation flights.
 The above photo shows them flying into a bucket filled with pollen.

-Even though pollen is a major irritant for people suffering from allergies, it is an essential nutrient for young bees in the hive and plays a key role in larvae development.
-Pollen mainly consists of protein, but also has lipids, vitamins and minerals.
-It is consumed by nurse bees who digest and use its molecular content to secrete royal jelly from their hypopharengeal glands.
-The jelly, in turn is initially fed to the three castes of bees – workers, drones and prospective queens all receive royal jelly for the first three days of their lives as a larvae.
+Even though pollen is a major irritant for people suffering from allergies, it is an essential nutrient for young bees in the hive and plays a key role in larval development.
+Pollen mainly consists of protein but also has lipids, vitamins, and minerals.
+It is consumed by nurse bees who digest and use its molecular content to secrete royal jelly from their hypopharyngeal glands.
+The jelly, in turn, is initially fed to the three castes of bees – workers, drones and prospective queens all receive royal jelly for the first three days of their lives as a larva.
 Only aspiring queens receive royal jelly for the entire duration as larvae.
 After three days, workers and drones are fed a mixture of bee bread and honey until they spin cocoons and their cells are capped.
-Bee bread is a blend of whole pollen, honey and enzymes.
+Bee bread is a blend of whole pollen, honey, and enzymes.